Pwnzer0tt1/digger/README.md

 - CTF related settings (e.g. tick length, datetime start) are stored using a JSON file that can be edited from the webapp.
 - A `start.py` that automatically starts Digger
 - A single PostgreSQL container is used in place of two separated SQLite files
+- Digger is distributed with a GPL-3.0 license.

+### Commonalities with Shovel
+Most of the original code of Shovel has been completly changed.

+The webapp now inside the folder [frontend](/frontend/) shares some similiarities but none of the original files remained, everything is new.

+The part related to Suricata is what remain in common with Shovel, except for the use of PostgreSQL as database and Diesel ORM as SQL driver.
+Some minor changes were also made like: we use `crossbeam` instead of `mspc`, remove `regex_lite` and use `serde_json`.

+An important part that remained the same is the template used for registering the plugins.
+Thanks to [FCSC-FR](https://github.com/FCSC-FR), in particular [erdnaxe](https://github.com/erdnaxe), we figured how to use Suricata 8.0.0 in Digger without breaking stuff.

+The files that are currently in common with Shovel are all found inside [suricata](./suricata/), if a file was modified by us you will find a comment that specify that.

 ## Getting started